spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

 - For `node` select `h2_node_candidate`
 - Commit changes

-For node_state, we don't want to overconstrain the operations problem, so we only want the node_state in the operations model to be fixed at intervals, thus allowing some flexibility in the operations model while also following the seasonal trajectory from the long term model.
+For `node_state`, we don't want to overconstrain the operations problem, so we only want the `node_state` in the operations model to be fixed at intervals, thus allowing some flexibility in the operations model while also following the seasonal trajectory from the long term model.
 To do this, we use the `output_resolution` parameter for the `stage__output__node` we just created above
 - Select the `stage__output__node` we just created above in the tree
 - The class and entity_by_name fields should be prefilled
 - For parameter name, select `output_resolution`